Observation of multiple flat bands and van Hove singularities in the distorted kagome metal NdTi3Bi4: Abstract

 \section{Abstract}

-Kagome materials have attracted enormous research interest recently owing to their diverse topological phases and manifestation of electronic correlation due to their inherent geometric frustration.
-Here, we report the electronic structure of a new distorted kagome metal NdTi$_3$Bi$_4$ using a combination of angle-resolved photoemission spectroscopy (ARPES) measurements and density functional theory (DFT) calculations.
-We discover the presence of two flat bands which are found to originate from the kagome structure formed by Ti atoms with major contribution from Ti \textit{d$_{xy}$} and Ti \textit{$d_{x^{2}-y^{2}}$} orbitals.
-We also observed multiple van Hove singularities (VHSs) in its electronic structure, with one VHS lying near the Fermi level (E$_F$).
-Our results indicate the presence of a surface Dirac cone at the $\overline{\Gamma}$ point and a linear Dirac-like state at the $\overline{\text{K}}$ point with its Dirac node located very close to the E$_F$.
-Our findings reveal NdTi$_3$Bi$_4$ as a potential material to understand the interplay of topology, magnetism and electron correlation.
+Kagome materials have attracted enormous research interest recently owing to their diverse topological phases and manifestation of electronic correlation.
+Here, we present the electronic structure of a distorted ferromagnetic kagome metal, NdTi$_3$Bi$_4$, exhibiting a transition temperature of 9 K. Our investigation employs a combination of angle-resolved photoemission spectroscopy (ARPES) measurements and density functional theory (DFT) calculations.
+We discover the presence of two ``flat" bands which are found to originate from the kagome structure formed by Ti atoms with major contribution from Ti \textit{d$_{xy}$} and Ti \textit{$d_{x^{2}-y^{2}}$} orbitals.
+We also observed multiple van Hove singularities (VHSs) in its electronic structure, with one VHS lying near the Fermi level.
+The ARPES data reveals the existence of Dirac cone at the $\overline{\text{K}}$ point, a finding which is corroborated by our DFT calculations.
+These findings present detailed electronic structure capable of hosting correlation-driven phenomenon in this novel ferromagnetic kagome metal.